-The Plant Store is now closed for 2023 and will re-open for sales in May of 2024
+The Plant Store will re-open for sales the week of May 13th, 2024 for local pickup

 • Please see the Using the Plant Library page for some tips on how to make the most of the information here to select species for creating a healthy native plant community suited to the conditions of your site.